maggie-velasco/CS3_1stQtrPortfolio/public/reflections.md

 > In the activities that were done in class, list at least two that you think were effective and at least two that you think not effective in helping you understand topics in our course and why?

+In class, I think that the class exercises and bonus are greatly effective. class exercises are important to master coding and to practice some parts we don’t understand.
+We can also consult our teacher whenever we want to when we have questions/concerns.
+Moreover, bonuses can help our grades, and at the same time, help us learn from our mistakes.
+On the other hand, I don’t think there are non-effective activities we did in class.